Menu

 My Experience With Adrenal Dysfunction

-You can find testing options here and here.
+You can find a test option here.

 I experienced heart palpitations, hot flushes, anxiety and sleep complaints.
 I also really struggled to tolerate much exercise at all.